Solaray Energy is now 1KOMMA5° Sydney and 1KOMMA5° Melbourne.

 Additional Costs of Installing Solar Panels

-Split Arrays: Solar power is typically generated across the day with the output looking like a bell curve.
+Split Arrays: Solar power is typically generated across the day, with the output looking like a bell curve.
 By splitting your array across two roof sections, you can spread the output across the day and have two smaller peaks of output that can then be easier to manage.
-Installing two arrays of panels typically costs around $150-$300 for the additional hardware such as DC isolators and cabling plus the additional labour cost.
+Installing two arrays of panels typically costs around $150-$300 for the additional hardware, such as DC isolators and cabling, plus the additional labour cost.
 We recommend a split array for many of our customers.

 Benefits of Enphase - Solar panels on roof